TerryHighfield/cls-debug-logger/README.md

 Create a logging session.
 All logs made in the executing session with be labelled with a session id.

 Parent session and sub-session.
 The first session created is considered a parent or outer session.
-Any session created with that session context (essentially by calling this function again from the callback 'session') is called a sub-session.
+Any session created within that session context (essentially by calling this function again from the callback 'session') is called a sub-session.
 A list of subsession ids will also be outputted to the logs.
 Subsessions are really useful to label smaller code paths within a session, especially when tracking each item in a promise.all call where each execution can have its own subsession.

 ### `bind<T>(func: () => T): () => T`